 You may need a FastPass for this, the wait time seems to vary.
 My husband’s tip, if you want to get on this ride repeatedly, then you need to do a character breakfast and head DIRECTLY over there after you are done eating.
 There is virtually no wait time at the beginning of the day.

 Star Wars Launch Bay – There are a few gift shops in Disney World where my husband lingers.
 This is one of them.
-Completely Star Wars themed with quite literally a Star Wars Museum inside, if you love Star Wars then you could spend a long time in here.
+Completely Star Wars themed with quite literally an actual Museum inside, if you love the movies then you could spend a long time in here.
 They do have three meet and greets at the time of writing this.
 Kylo Ren (shortest wait time for feeling intimidated), BB-8 (medium wait time for a really awkward meet and greet), Chewbacca (long wait time for the biggest hugs in the Galaxy).

 Millennium Falcon: Smugglers Run – This new experience will put you behind the controls of the ship that made the Kessel run in less than 12 parsecs!

 Star Wars: Rise of The Resistance – If you want a ride that will put you in the middle of an epic battle between the Resistance and the First Order then this is it.
 Now one of the most sought after rides in Walt Disney World.

 Star Wars: A Galactic Spectacular – This used to be my husband’s favorite fireworks show in all of Disney World.
 But, since Disney changed to a much lighter pyrotechnics display, it’s kind of a let down for him and he tends to enjoy other shows more at this point.
 If you are a fan and you have time to catch it, then it is worthy of viewing at least once.